 Find out how much calcium hardness your water will need when the temperature gets to its lowest point.
 Test your water chemistry and input it in the Orenda app.
 Then lower the water temperature on the right side of the calculator, and figure out how you want to get the LSI on the right to be green…something between 0.00 and +0.30.

-Rain and snow have zero calcium in the water, and usually an acidic pH.
+Rain and snow contain zero calcium, and usually an acidic pH.
 It’s super hangry water (in technical chemistry terms) that can dramatically change your water chemistry.
 Because of this dilution and cold temperature, do not be afraid to add more calcium in your pool for the winter.
-It will need it.
+The water will need it.

 Figure 2: To compensate for the future cold water, we significantly raise calcium hardness and alkalinity.